UMassCDS/inatator/README.md

 Make sure you always update your local branch to the latest.

 ##  🙏 Acknowledgements
 This project was enabled by data from the Cornell Lab of Ornithology, The International Union for the Conservation of Nature, iNaturalist, NASA, USGS, JAXA, CIESIN, and UC Merced.
 We are especially indebted to the [iNaturalist](inaturalist.org) and [eBird](https://ebird.org) communities for their data collection efforts.
-We also thank Matt Stimas-Mackey and Sam Heinrich for their help with data curation.
-This project was funded by the [Climate Change AI Innovation Grants](https://www.climatechange.ai/blog/2022-04-13-innovation-grants) program, hosted by Climate Change AI with the support of the Quadrature Climate Foundation, Schmidt Futures, and the Canada Hub of Future Earth.
-This work was also supported by the Caltech Resnick Sustainability Institute and an NSF Graduate Research Fellowship (grant number DGE1745301).
+We also thank Grant Van Horn, Max Hamilton, Elijah Cole, Oisin Mac Aodha, Alex Shepard, Subhransu Maji, Sam Heinrich and Sarah Akbar for their suggestions and contributions to the design and testing process.

-If you find our work useful in your research please consider citing our paper.
+If you find our work useful in your research please consider citing the SINR Geomodel paper.
 ```
 @inproceedings{SINR_icml23,
   title     = {{Spatial Implicit Neural Representations for Global-Scale Species Mapping}},